-There was zero number of reported cases of discrimination or harassment during 2021.
+Number of reported cases of discrimination or harassment during 2021:0

 Indiska has a zero tolerance for discrimination and harassment outlined in a Discrimination and harassment policy available to all staff on our intranet.
 The policy entails available reporting procedures.
 Potential reported cases are reviewed by HR.